Gaberoids/MS3-gf-foodStorage-MongoDb/README.md

 - The content of this website is original.

 ### Media - Source of all pictures that are not original
-    - This website does not contain images.
+    - This website does not contain images that are not original.

 ### Acknowledgements